handsomecode/astrology-motion-ios/README.md

 # iOS Astrology Animation

 Our design team at Handsome created an [amazing Astrology animation](https://dribbble.com/shots/2299696-Astrology-Mobile-App-Animation).
-The engeneering team took up a challenge to implement this animation for iOS.
+The engineering team took up a challenge to implement this animation for iOS.

-#### If you like the result, please, give your :star: to this repository.
+#### If you like the result, please give your :star: to this repository.

 ![implemented animation](https://user-images.githubusercontent.com/2081318/29279886-190b0f9a-813b-11e7-8c42-5e856c384eec.gif)

-It was decided to use [iOS10 Animation SDK](https://developer.apple.com/reference/uikit/uiviewanimating) in order to control timing functions, so that the animation looks more identical to the designed one.
+We have decided to use [iOS10 Animation SDK](https://developer.apple.com/reference/uikit/uiviewanimating) in order to control timing functions, so that the animation looks more identical to the designed one.
 For simple motions we used typical [UIView animations](https://developer.apple.com/documentation/uikit/uiview/1622515-animatewithduration).
 Also, we added a bubbly motion effect to the circle on the bottom icons using [Core Animation](https://developer.apple.com/documentation/quartzcore/cabasicanimation).

-The Astrology motion is combined with a few independent animations like Moon and Sun movement, animating circles around the space objects, partickles effect, graph stretching, and a few more motions.
-Please, check out the implementation to get more details.
+The Astrology motion is combined with a few independent animations like Moon and Sun movement, animating circles around the space objects, particles effect, graph stretching, and a few more motions.
+Check out the implementation to get more details.

 ### A few things from Animations SDK that you'll find in the code